benfastmodel/EventSockets/README.md

 of repeated boilerplate code.
 This is not an Event Bus or Grand Central Dispatch eventing framework.

-I developed this framework as an attempt to overcome what I perceive as a design oversight in the Java programming language: the lack of native Events.
-While some other such frameworks have existed for a long time, including the `EventListenerList` in Swing, I have found that they still require a significant amount of boilerplate code to utilize, enough so that I have sometimes opted to do without Events in my past object designs, even when they were warranted.

 ## Concepts and Usage